Banking Savings & Money Market Accounts

 What is the safest place to park cash?

-FDIC-insured savings accounts are the safest place to park your cash.
+FDIC-insured or NCUA-insured savings accounts are the safest place to park cash.
 If your bank offers FDIC insurance, that guarantees your deposits are protected for at least $250,000 per bank, per depositor, per ownership category in the event of a bank failure.
-This means you'll get your money back — or at least anything you had up to coverage limits — even if the bank goes bankrupt.
+This means you'll get your money back, or whatever you had up to coverage limits, even if the bank goes bankrupt.

-Where is the best place to park cash for a house?
+Where is the best place to park cash for a house down payment?

 If you're saving up for a down payment on a house, consider parking your cash in a high-yield savings account.
 High-yield savings accounts offer higher APY rates than traditional savings accounts, which means you'll earn more money on your cash.
 Look for an account with no monthly fees or minimum balance requirements.
 Also, make sure the account is FDIC-insured for safety.
 However, if your home purchase is more than five years out, you can consider investing some or all of the money into slightly higher-risk assets.